niklasbuschmann/contrast/Blogs/composition.md

 ## <span style="color: #89CFF0;">Puddings day off</span>

 This is a bit of an experimental piece.
 It follows the day of the life of Pudding, my rabbit.
-It starts off tense as Pudding as today is vacuum day.
+It starts off tense for Pudding as today is vacuum day.
 Things suddenly calm down when the cleaning finishes.
 Immediately Pudding is no longer afraid.
 She flips over and takes a nap in the sun as her enemies are taken away to the basement (the vacuum).

 <html>
 <body>